FaizaanRehman/Music-Transcriber/Monophonic/README.md

-# Music Transcriber #
+# Monophonic Piano Pitch Estimation #

-This project attempts to transcribe piano music into its symbolic representation.
-For more information, please visit: https://en.wikipedia.org/wiki/Transcription_(music)#Automatic_music_transcription

-Currently, the program seeks to determine the pitch of the notes in a piano audio sample.
+The goal of this attempt is to accurately estimate the pitch of a piano note given its audio sample.

 ### General Design/Workflow: ###
 - Accept an audio file contain piano music (eg: .mp3, .ogg, .wav)